ZZingeroo/terraform-zkubernetes-datadog/README.md

 # Terraform module for Kubernetes Datadog

-Deploy datadog for a Kubernetes and Terraform setup
+Deploy datadog for our Kubernetes and Terraform setup.
+Each code change requires a bump to the version and release so the Terraform registry can get the new changes.

 Based off this repo: https://github.com/cookielab/terraform-kubernetes-datadog